gkn1r17/DLBM/README.md

 In run folder (outside output file)
  - SLURM output file: Total number of lineages in every location at regular time intervals (default = 1 year, see settings) in (will add more details when uploaded R processing code).

+Troubleshooting:
+Output while running will appear in the run folder a file "slurm-[job id].out" where [job id] is a numeric code that you will see printed to console after you start each job.
+If jobs end immediately and you see the below error (with different numbers) in the output file then this appears to be a random error with slurm (or the Iridis cluster?) - just rerun the job.
+It will probably be necessary to rerun each job multiple times before one successfully runs.

+red6,069: Starting fmpjd in port 11030...is not possible!
+(Host red6,069 is unknown) red6,070: Starting fmpjd in port 11030...is not possible!
+(Host red6,070 is unknown)

 ################################ CLUSTERING/ PARALLELIZATION - note this is just for computational efficiency w/ no effect on actual model behaviour #######################################